-The Hart-Scott-Rodino Act prohibits the parties to certain transactions from consummating their transaction until after the parties have filed a notice with the FTC and DOJ and the statutory waiting period has expired.
-In a cash tender offer, there is a 15-day waiting period from the date the acquiring party files notice with the FTC and the DOJ.
+The Hart-Scott-Rodino Act prohibits the parties to certain transactions from consummating their transaction until after the parties have filed a notice with the FTC and the DOJ and the statutory waiting period has expired.
+In a cash tender offer, a 15-day waiting period commences from the date the acquiring party files notice with the FTC and the DOJ.
 The target company must file a notice within 10 days of the acquiring company's filing.
-In an exchange offer or acquisition of securities in the open market from a third party, a 30day waiting period commences when the acquiring company files a notice with the FTC and the DOJ.
+In an exchange offer or acquisition of securities in the open market from a third party, a 30-day waiting period commences when the acquiring company files a notice with the FTC and the DOJ.
 The target company must file a notice within 15 days of the acquiring company's filing.
 In a merger or other transaction to be effectuated pursuant to an agreement between the parties, a 30-day waiting period commences when both the acquiring company and the target company file a notice with the FTC and the DOJ.
 During the initial waiting period, either the FTC or the DOJ may issue a request for additional information to one or both of the parties, in which event the waiting period is extended automatically until 30 days (10 days with respect to a cash tender offer) after substantial compliance with any such request.
-The rules also provide for early termination of the initial waiting period if during the initial waiting period the FTC and DOJ determine not to take any further action.
-The Hart-Scott-Rodino Act will apply, and notice will be required to be filed with the FTC and DOJ, when: (1) both the "size of person" and the "size of transaction" tests are met; or (2) the "large transaction" test is met, regardless of the outcome of the size of person test.
-As of December 31, 2018, the size of person test is met if one party has total assets or annual net sales of at least \$16.9 million, and the other party has total assets or annual net sales of at least \$168.8 million.
-As of December 31, 2018, the size of transaction test is met if, as a result of the acquisition, the acquiring company would hold an aggregate amount of voting securities (or assets) of the target company in excess of \$84.4 million.
-As of December 31, 2018, the "large transaction" test is met if, as a result of the acquisition, the acquiring company would hold an aggregate amount of voting securities (and/or assets) of the target company in excess of \$337.6 million.
-The FTC and DOJ are expected to announce new thresholds for the size of person test, the size of transaction test and the large transaction test in late January 2019.
+Such compliance may take four to six months or longer.
+The rules also provide for early termination of the initial waiting period if during the initial waiting period the FTC and the DOJ determine not to take any further action.
+The Hart-Scott-Rodino Act will apply, and notice will be required to be filed with the FTC and the DOJ, when: (1) both the "size of person" and the "size of transaction" tests are met; or (2) the "large transaction" test is met, regardless of the outcome of the size of person test.
+The FTC and the DOJ review the thresholds for these tests on an annual basis.
+For 2021, the size of person test is met if one party has total assets or annual net sales of at least \$18.4 million, and the other party has total assets or annual net sales of at least \$184 million.
+The size of transaction test is met if, as a result of the acquisition, the acquiring company would hold an aggregate amount of voting securities (or assets) of the target company in excess of \$92 million.
+The "large transaction" test is met if, as a result of the acquisition, the acquiring company would hold an aggregate amount of voting securities (and/or assets) of the target company in excess of \$368 million.

-Under the "investment only" exception to the Hart-Scott-Rodino Act and related rules, an entity can buy up to 10% of the shares of an issuer without making a filing under the Hart-Scott-Rodino Act if it does so solely for the purpose of investment with "no intention of participating in the formulation, determination or direction of the basic business decisions of the issuer".
-The DOJ and the FTC view the "investment only" exception as a narrow exception to the Hart-Scott-Rodino Act, and have brought charges in recent years against investors who have failed to make necessary pre-merger notification filings in circumstances where their conduct is alleged to be inconsistent with an investment intent (i.e., no intention of participating in the formulation, determination or direction of the basic business decisions of the issuer).
+Under the "investment only" exception to the Hart-Scott-Rodino Act and related rules, an entity can buy up to 10% of the shares of an issuer without making a filing under the Hart-Scott-Rodino Act if it does so solely for the purpose of investment with: "No intention of participating in the formulation, determination or direction of the basic business decisions of the issuer."

+The DOJ and the FTC view the "investment only" exception as a narrow exception to the Hart-Scott-Rodino Act, and have brought charges against investors who have failed to make necessary pre-merger notification filings in circumstances where their conduct is alleged to be inconsistent with an investment intent (i.e., no intention of participating in the formulation, determination or direction of the basic business decisions of the issuer).